pyphot package#

 - length#

-number of characters showing the progress meter itself if None, the meter will adapt to the buffer width
+- number of characters showing the progress meter itself if None, the meter will adapt to the buffer width - TODO: make it variable with the buffer length - Type:

 - keep#

-If not set, deletes its traces from screen after completion
+- If not set, deletes its traces from screen after completion - Type:

 - file#